carbon-tools/carbon/README.md

 We'll do our best to help you out with any contribution issues you may have.

 ## Development
-Run `grunt test` to run the tests and run `grunt` to build the project.
-Open the `demo/index.html` in browser to see visual changes.
+Run `grunt test` to run the tests and run `grunt serve` to build the project and open the demo page.
+Any changes will be built and you'd need to refresh the demo to see them.
+You can also run `grunt` to just build and watch files, you can use this when you want to write some tests and see them running as you change files.

 ## License